juice-shop/pwning-juice-shop/part2/broken-authentication.md

 > inflicting harm, harassment, online shaming, and vigilante
 > justice.[^2]

-### Reset Jim's password via the Forgot Password mechanism

-This challenge is about finding the answer to user Jim's security question.

-#### Hints

-* The hardest part of this challenge is actually to find out who Jim actually is
-* Jim picked one of the worst security questions and chose to answer it truthfully
-* As Jim is a celebrity, the answer to his question is quite easy to find in publicly available information on the internet
-* Even brute forcing the answer should be possible with the right kind of word list

 ### Change Bender's password into slurmCl4ssic without using SQL Injection or Forgot Password

 This challenge can only be solved by changing the password of user